 If your tree fern is in a pot, you may be able to move it closer to the house.
 The best protection is to plant tree ferns in a sheltered spot, away from frost pockets or nasty winds.
 Generally a house wall will be a warmer place for a plant in winter.

 Tree ferns don’t actually need pruning, says Stephen.
 When the unfurled croziers go old and brown, you can cut them away.

 However he warns against over-zealous trimming.
 ‘If you take away all the old growth, you expose the new growth to wind and weather,’ he says.
 ‘And you also get a shuttlecock effect.
-I think tree ferns look better with some natural curve to the leaves.’
+I think they look better with some natural curve to the leaves.’

 Can you move a tree fern?

 Stephen says that you can move a Dicksonia tree fern in two ways.
 Firstly, you can simply cut the trunk off wherever you like and plant it in the ground.
 ‘But don’t forget that you’ll lose the height and tree ferns are very slow growing.’
 The rootball you leave in the ground won’t grow into a tree fern again.
 However the trunk is a root system and can be planted straight into the ground.